OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

 * Firstly, the **right-hand** (SharedIO Primary) nodes which hold the physical adapter are updated.
 * Secondly, the **left-hand** (SharedIO Auxiliary) nodes which only have a cable connection to the physical adapter are updated.
 * Finally *Virtual Reseat* operations must be made to remove power completely from both nodes and thus reinitialize the adapters.
+  *Virtual Reseat* is a supported feature of the System Management Module (SMM2_) which simulates physically removing the node from AC power and reconnecting the node to AC power.

 The detailed steps in the procedure are: